danbev/learning-crypto/notes/seedwing/podman-compose-issue.md

 Doing that I'm then able to access the ui at http://localhost:8084/ and log in using the `admin` user name and the password.

+This seems to be an issue where the spog-api, bombastic and vexination and the spog-ui are not able to connect to the keycloak instance because it is not availble at that point, the container named `keycloak` is running but it was not completed its start up and the url is not yet available when the other containers start.
+One was around this is to start the compose.yaml separately and after seeing the Keycloak instance is up and running, start the other containers in compose-trustification.yaml.